First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Ontology-Mediated Atomic and Positive Instance Queries

-In Section~\ref{sec:DL-Lite}, we show that answering \OMAQ{}s in temporal \DL{} can be reduced to answering OMAQs with $\bot$-free ontologies.
+In Section~\ref{sec:DL-Lite}, we show that answering \OMAQ{}s in temporal \DL{} can be reduced to answering restricted OMPIQs with $\bot$-free ontologies.
 This reduction relies on our ability to decide consistency of temporal \DL{} KBs, which will be studied in the next section.